Silassentinel/Recipes/.github/steps/3-customize-your-homepage.md

 1. Type the content you want on your homepage.
 You can use Markdown formatting on this page.
 1. (optional) You can also modify `title:` or just ignore it for now.
 We'll discuss it in the next step.
 1. Commit your changes to the `my-pages` branch.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
+1. Wait about 20 seconds then refresh this page (the one you're following Instructions: from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.